-The private foundation making the announcement was the Barra Foundation, which was established by the late Robert L. McNeil Jr., the founder of the pharmaceutical company that developed Tylenol.
-To reflect the spirit of the scientific method and the carefully designed experimentation that had shaped his life’s work, the focus of the Barra Foundation was defined as “innovation in and across the fields of arts and culture, education, health and human services.”
+The private foundation making the announcement was the Barra Foundation, established by the late Robert L. McNeil Jr., the founder of the pharmaceutical company that developed Tylenol.
+To reflect the spirit of the scientific method and the carefully designed experimentation that had shaped his life’s work, the focus of the Barra Foundation was defined as “innovation in and across the fields of arts and culture, education, health, and human services.”
 In alignment with that mission, the board of directors – a mix of family members and community leaders – had chosen to support seven organizations that were seeking to become better innovators through self-assessment and evaluation.

-When viewed through the lens of the Barra Foundation’s mission, that seemingly random list of seven organizations makes a lot more sense.
+When viewed through the lens of the Barra Foundation’s mission, that seemingly random list of four organizations makes a lot more sense.
 In this case, as in many others, the mission articulates the meaning behind the charity.